IvanIankov05/Waves-presentation/readme.md

 ## Commands to run script
 ### Run script to find equalizer function from one of the square waves at a given frequency and save it to a file
 python analysis.py "Waves project\EXAMPLE.csv" --save-eq "Waves project\equalizer.npz"
-### Use this equalizer function to try and recover a message sent and its output later down the wire
+### Use this equalizer function to try and recover a message sent and its output later down the wire, X is the equalizer function you want to equalize with.
+X=1 is using signal at start of wire, X=4 is signal at end of wire
-python analysis.py "Waves project\EXAMPLE.csv" --apply-eq "Waves project\equalizer.npz"
+python analysis.py "Waves project\EXAMPLE.csv" --apply-eq "Waves project\equalizer.npz_cX"